rwynn/monstache-site/src/advanced.md

 }
 '
 ```

+!!! warning
+    The above mapping uses _doc as the Elasticsearch type. _doc is the recommended type for new
+    versions Elasticsearch but it only works with Elasticsearch versions 6.2 and greater.
+Monstache
+    defaults to using _doc as the type when it detects Elasticsearch version 6.2 or greater.
+If you
+    are using a previous version of Elasticsearch monstache defaults to using the MongoDB collection
+    name as the Elasticsearch type.
+The type Monstache uses can be overriden but it is not
+    recommended from Elasticsearch 6.2 on.

 Next will will configure Monstache with custom Javascript middleware that does transformation and routing.
 In a file called CONFIG.toml.